flokain/Smart-Cube/README.md

     git clone --recurse-submodules -j8 https://github.com/flokain/Smart-Cube
     ```

 3. cd into the repository and run micropy.
-NOTE: this command results in an error, but it works until the point where the stubs for intellisense are installed.
+   > :warning: This **command results in an error**, but it works until the point where the stubs for intellisense are installed.
 TODO: #15 fix json parse error when running micropy

     ```bash
     cd Smart-Cube